/cdn.vox-cdn.com/uploads/chorus_image/image/68803387/best_garage_heaters.0.jpeg)

-A garage heater will warm your garage like your HVAC system warms the rest of your house, making the space usable during the colder months.
-When it comes to garage heating, you can choose a unit powered by electricity, propane, or natural gas, and it can be freestanding or mounted to the wall or ceiling.
+A garage heater uses warm air to heat your garage like your HVAC system warms the rest of your house, making the space usable during the colder months.
+When it comes to garage heating, you can choose a unit powered by electricity, propane, or natural gas, and it can be freestanding or wall-mounted.
 Read on for the best garage heaters available on Amazon.

 Top 5 Garage Heaters